How to Identify a Relationship Trigger Before It Hurts

 Has opposite sex friendships.

 What Happens During a Trigger

 Being triggered feels overwhelming.
-Within seconds, the body gets flooded with stress hormones causing a more intense reaction.
+Within seconds, the body gets flooded with stress hormones.
 Increased heart-rate, sweating and muscle tightness make listening virtually impossible.
-Often this leads to blaming your partner which intensifies the argument.
-Both of you end up feeling misunderstood and baffled at how a simple comment turns into a war.
+This often leads to blaming your partner which intensifies the argument.
+You feel misunderstood and baffled at how a simple comment turns into a war.

 When you can't manage these feelings you might:

 Prevent your partner from leaving the room during an argument.